Caridad Mercader

 Eustacia María Caridad del Río Hernández (Note: This was the full name given by Isaac Don Levine in 1959, as determined by the investigation carried out after the true identity of Trotsky's murderer, Ramón Mercader, son of Caridad, had been revealed.
-Per the testimony in his book published in 1990 by Luis Mercader, son of Caridad and brother of Ramón, he simply cites the name María de la Caridad del Río Hernández.)
-(29 March 1892 – 1975), better known as Caridad del Río, Caridad Mercader or Caritat Mercader, was a Spanish communist militant and an agent of the Soviet NKVD.
+Per the testimony in his book published in 1990 by Luis Mercader, son of Caridad and brother of Ramón, he simply cites the name María de la Caridad del Río Hernández.) (Каридад Рамоновна Меркадер; 29 March 1892 – 1975), better known as Caridad del Río, Caridad Mercader or Caritat Mercader, was a Spanish communist militant and an agent of the Soviet NKVD.
 She is also known for being the mother of Ramón Mercader, the assassin of Leon Trotsky, and for having personally participated in the operation.

 Caridad Mercader belonged to a wealthy family from Barcelona of Indiano origin (Note: A term used to refer to Spanish emigrants who returned from the New World after having acquired riches.) (term applied to a Spaniard who emigrated to the Americas who later returned to Spain enriched) in the early 20th century.
 She married Pablo Mercader, a member of Barcelona's industrial upper class, from whom she took the name (Spanish women do not normally take their husbands' surnames), and with whom she had five children.
 After the end of her marriage to Pablo Mercader, she moved away from her family and permanently turned her back on the social class they represented.
 This decision was motivated in part by an episode of forced institutionalization during which she was subjected to electroshock therapy and her former husband's attempts to change her state of "sexual apathy" through visits to local brothels.
 Mercader began to frequent anarchist circles and soon embraced communist ideology.
 At the outbreak of the Spanish Civil War, she participated in the fights against the military uprising in Barcelona and joined the groups that left for Aragon, where she suffered severe injuries during an aerial attack.